jsfix-ci/invert-text/README.md

 A simple tool to generate inverted/upside-down/australiaized/upended/upturned text.
 Generates inverted text using Unicode characters.

-ℹ️ &nbsp; NOTE: Works mainly with __AlphaNumeric__ characters.
-All other characters are returned as-is.

 ### Examples
 | Original | Inverted |
 |----------|----------|